Metrics based alerts

 Error percentage query

 We use a formula to derive the error percentage from the total calls metric.
-In the example, query A calculates the per-endpoint error rate, while query B, as shown in the image, doesn't have any WHERE clause filter for status_code, thus providing the per-endpoint total request rate.
-The formula for A/B is interpreted as (error request rate) / (total request rate), which gives the error percentage per endpoint.
+In the example, query A filters for error status codes and SPAN_KIND_SERVER spans to calculate the per-endpoint error rate, while query B filters only for SPAN_KIND_SERVER without a status code filter, providing the per-endpoint total request rate.
+The formula A/B gives the error percentage per endpoint.
 We set the unit of the y-axis to Percent (0.0 - 1.0) to match the result of the formula.

 metrics builder query for error percentage